 During my final staff meeting as a teacher, my head of school put the following quote from Steve Jobs up as part of a ‘motivational presentation’:

 “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.
 And, like any great relationship, it just gets better and better as the years roll on.”

 When I quit my job, I was in my late 20s, had a new baby at home, and was supporting my family on a single income.
-I knew fear.
-I knew uncertainty.
+I knew fear and I knew uncertainty.

 Don’t forget to share this post with your friends and family on social media!
-Especially the ones who complain the most!
-This could be the courage and motivation they need to make a major lifestyle change!
+If you know someone who says “I hate my job and want to quit” often, this could be the motivation they need to make a change!